-Educational Objectives: Apply electrical and electronic theory and related knowledge, usually under the direction of engineering staff, to design, build, repair, calibrate, and modify residential and commercial air conditioning, heating, and refrigeration systems.
+Educational Objectives: Install, service, or repair heating, air conditioning and refrigeration systems in residences or commercial establishments.
+Apply electrical and electronic theory and related knowledge, usually under the direction of engineering staff, to design, build, repair, calibrate, and modify residential and commercial air conditioning, heating, and refrigeration systems.